Terms and Conditions

 No Liability for Delay

-11. Subject to any statutory rights including under the Australian Consumer Law, CNS will not be liable for any delivery delay or any non-delivery attributable to transport delays, unavailability of Goods or other products, lockouts, holiday periods, or any other cause whatsoever which is outside the control of CNS.
+27. Subject to any statutory rights including under the Australian Consumer Law, CNS will not be liable for any delivery delay or any non-delivery attributable to transport delays, unavailability of Goods or other products, lockouts, holiday periods, or any other force majeure clause whatsoever which is outside the control of CNS.
 Where part delivery of goods is made, payment will be made for those goods which are delivered.

-12. CNS reserves the following rights in relation to the Goods until all accounts owed by the Customer to CNS are fully paid:
+29. CNS reserves the following rights in relation to the Title of Goods (a) until all accounts owed by the Customer to CNS are fully paid(b):

 (a) ownership of the Goods;

-(c) to keep or resell any Goods repossessed pursuant to (b) above.
+(b) to keep or resell any Goods repossessed pursuant to cl.
+29 above.

 Personal Property Securities Act (Cth) (“PPSA”)